 Before undertaking dissertation research, PhD students, in consultation with their advisers, must prepare a written proposal, fill out the SJMC Thesis Proposal Form and hold a thesis proposal meeting with the dissertation committee members.
 The adviser and all committee members must sign the Thesis Proposal Form if they approve the student's proposal.
-Then, the student must submit the signed form to the SJMC Student Services Office, 110 Murphy Hall.
+Then, the student must submit the signed form to the HSJMC Student Services Office, 110 Murphy Hall.
 While dissertation proposals are not required until after successful completion of the written preliminary and oral examinations, many students complete the proposal prior to the preliminary oral examination and distribute copies to committee members to take advantage of the opportunity to receive committee-wide feedback.
 Drafts of proposals are unacceptable, and students considering this process must consult with their advisor.

 Candidates cannot file a thesis proposal form until their advisor and all members of the examination committee have approved the proposal by signing on the Thesis Proposal Form.
 The PhD Thesis Proposal Form is normally submitted no later than the semester after passing the preliminary oral examination.

-The candidate’s final oral examination committee (at least four faculty members, including two thesis readers from mass communication and one from outside the SJMC) must be listed on the Thesis Proposal Form.
+The candidate’s final oral examination committee (at least four faculty members, including two thesis readers from mass communication and one from outside the HSJMC) must be listed on the Thesis Proposal Form.
 Committee composition commonly remains the same through both the preliminary and final examinations.